54: No Such Thing As Domesticated Furniture

 Wow.

 Yeah, he was great.
+He was an inventor.

-He was so famous in his time that the Times said when the names of all those who have occupied outstanding positions in the world have been forgotten there will be a name which will remain in our memory that of Santos Dumont.
+he was so famous in his time that the Times said, when the names of all those who have occupied outstanding positions in the world have been forgotten, there will be a name which will remain in our memory, that of Santos Dumont.

 What was the name again?

 He does sound like an amazing guy.
+He sounds unbelievable, actually.

-As in he had his own airship in Paris when no one else had any means of flight.
+As in, he had his own airship in Paris when no one else had any means of flight.
+He was just flying around the streets of Paris.

-He would just stop at a cafe, tether it and then go down to the cafe and say, Well, so you like that and fly off.
+He would just stop at a cafe, tether it, and then go down to the cafe, then say, well, so you like it, and fly off.
+This is in the late 19th century, early 20th century.

 He just did it.

-Where what was he tethering to?
+What was he tethering to?

+Rooftops.
 And lampposts and things like that.

+It wasn't huge.
 When you look at photos of it, it's not a massive airship.

 No, it's a one-man airship, I think.
+A personal.

 He would go past ladies' bedrooms and they would throw their underwear out of the window at him.

 That's how famous he was.
+Really?
+Yeah, yeah.

-So he was responsible for the first woman ever to take flight because there was a princess, I can't, she was a princess of some foreign country who came to visit Paris, took an interest in his airship, said, I wouldn't mind going up one of those, and he taught her to fly one.
+She was a princess of some foreign country who came to visit Paris, took an interest in his airship, said, I wouldn't mind going up on one of those, and he taught her to fly one.

 And then he had her flying one through the streets of Paris, and he cycled below, shouting her instructions as she did so.

 And this was the first woman to fly.
+Wow.

 God, I actually, it sounds way worse to think of men throwing their underwear at her.